Looking for more news / blogs? CLICK HERE to go back to the main blog page.

 Selecting a Trusted Financial Services Partner

 Financial decisions are oftentimes complex and overwhelming.
 It’s no secret that a knowledgeable advisor can help by simplifying tax rules and outlining investment strategies that support your financial goals.
 But when it comes to selecting a trusted financial services partner, how do you find an advisor who will act in your best interest at every point in the process?
-The first step is to consult with an advisor holding himself to a fiduciary standard.
+The first step is to consult with an advisor who holds themselves to a fiduciary standard.

-An advisor holding himself to a fiduciary standard should act in their client’s best interest.
-For some advisors this has always been the standard by which they based their recommendations for their clients.
-But, until recently, not all advisors were required to act this way.
+An advisor holding themselves to a fiduciary standard must act in their client’s best interest and provide unbiased, lowest cost options that fit their clients’ needs.
+For some advisors, this has always been the standard by which they base their recommendations for their clients.
+However, not all advisors are required to act this way.

 Not All Financial Advisors are Fiduciaries

-By consulting with an advisor holding himself to a fiduciary standard at an RIA firm, like Storen Financial, you can feel confident knowing that your best interest is at the heart of everything we do.
+Ask your investment advisory if they are a fiduciary; they should be able to affirm their role and commitment to act in your best interests.
+By consulting with a professional holding themselves to a fiduciary standard at an RIA firm, like Storen Financial, you can feel confident knowing that your best interest is at the heart of everything we do.

 Have more questions about working with one of our financial advisors?
 Or interested in a consultation?
 Click here to contact us now.